itsmeow/MapDiffBot-DMM/README.md

 Do note that due to how this is written, it won't work without an accessible local filesystem.
 Depending on your deployment, you may want to disable `host-dmms`, as many webservers can easily serve a folder as downloads with little configuration.

 For use with `mod_wsgi`, a `mapdiffbot-dmm.wsgi` is included.

+Also note that python is picky about module folder names, you should rename the folder of the downloaded copy of this repo to `mapdiffbotdmm`.